cybertaxonomy/cdm-dataportal/7.x/themes/zen/STARTERKIT/sass/README.txt

 - Delete all CSS files by running: compass clean
-- Edit the config.rb file in your theme's directory and uncomment this line by deleting the "#" from the beginnning:
+- Edit the config.rb file in your theme's directory and uncomment this line by deleting the "#" from the beginning:
     #environment = :production
 - Regenerate all the CSS files by running: compass compile